omgnetwork/ios-sdk/README.md

 # OmiseGO

 The OmiseGO iOS SDK allows developers to easily interact with a node of the OmiseGO eWallet.

-Currently, it can be used to retrieve the current user, get a user's balances and list the settings for a node.
+It supports the following functionalities:
+- Retrieve the current user
+- Get the user addresses and balances
+- List the settings for a node

 # Installation.

-To do.
+For this initial beta version the SDK will be provided as an universal Framework.
+To integrate it in your application, simply add it to the project, make sure that it's added to the target's "Embedded Binaries" and to the target's "Linked Frameworks and Libraries".

 # Initialization